Factoring

 A factor can provide services to inspect and maintain common parts.
 This includes liaising with owners, organising necessary works and the administration of bills and payments.

-The Property Factors (Scotland) Act 2011 applies to homeowners who get property management and maintenance services from a local authority, a registered social landlord or a private business.
+The Property Factors (Scotland) Act 2011 applies to homeowners who receive property management and maintenance services from a local authority, a registered social landlord or a private business.

 - All factors must register with the Scottish Government.
 You can search for information about a property factor at the Scottish Property Factor Register